 That unexpected conversation made a big difference in how I was received by the Political Science Department.
 The faculty members soon wanted to know about my mission in New Zealand.
 I am not bashful about talking about such things.
 Soon I was called into the Department Chair’s office.
 He indicated that the he and his colleagues had proposed to the Dean of the Graduate School that they cancel part of the course work in either sociology or anthropology normally required to a PhD because of my missionary experience in New Zealand.
 The Dean of the Graduate School had agreed that.

-Why did you write your dissertation on Paul Tillich?
+Why did Louis Midgley write his dissertation on Paul Tillich?

 Second, since his “theology” is radically different from my own faith, I wanted to figure out how and why they differed.
 I also want to know if my own faith could stand up to his theology.

 Did Louis Midgley ever meet Paul Tillich?

 I was never introduced to Tillich, then a very famous German-American Protestant theologian.
 However, I got to know him rather well.
 When I was writing my dissertation, for a year I was able to attend his lectures in two courses at Harvard University three days each.
 No one was permitted to ask a question during his lectures.
 So I stood at door next to the side door entrance to what was then the large lecture room in Emerson Hall, where Tillich lectured.

 And prior to his lecture I would hand him a very carefully written question.
 He always read my questions at the very beginning of his lecture.
 I wanted to see if I had gotten his arguments properly sorted, and if he had an answer to my objections to his systematic theology.